 “I agree, unsurprisingly enough,” Luci said.
 “However, Elizabeth does have a point.
 Wasn’t this the outcome we were hoping for?
 A nice, non-apocalyptic, non-gun wielding conclusion to everything?
 Hey, here it is, and we didn’t have to lift a finger to create it.”

 “In fact, if you three try to lift a finger, this could turn into a disaster,” Frank pointed out.
 “And I don’t mean at the school.
-Consider the following: You change something, and because of that, Carrie is unable to save herself from the van at 5:44.
+Consider the following: You change something.
+Because of that, Carrie is unable to save herself from the van at 5:44.
 It would at minimum change this conversation, and in the worst case, an injured Elizabeth could make for a nasty time… loop?
 Paradox?
 I don’t even know.
 Thus it’s in all our best interests to act like your trip never happened.
 I know I’m going to.
 Er, going to have that is.”

 The three time travellers again exchanged a glance.
 “I’m right,” Bernard realized.
 “We can’t do anything to disrupt this future from happening.
 The timeline needs to unfold this way.”

 “Lovely,” Isabella said, smacking her palm to her forehead.
 “Honestly Carrie, it’s always something with you!
-I guess that means we won’t be able to tell Chartreuse and Tim about any of this either.”
+I guess that means we won’t be able to tell past Chartreuse and Tim about any of this either.”

 “What?
-Luci, I’m hurt!”
-Chartreuse protested.
+Luci, I’m hurt,” Chartreuse protested.
 “Seeing as nothing’s going to come of this, why can’t I, like, know earlier?”